legend-exp/legend-prodenv/README.md

 This repository provides an environment and set of scripts to create new production cycles and handle them.

 ## Typical Workflow
+To create a new production cycle and process the data you will need to follow these steps:
+l. source the `setup.sh` to set the env var of the testing enviroment
+l. create the the directory structure for a new production cycle with `testenv-init.sh`
+l. customize the config.json file of the production cycle
+l. install the code in the production cycle with `testenv-build.sh`
+l. run the production with `testenv-run-raw-to-dsp.sh`

+After completing a production, you might want to edit the local installation of pygama or the config files and process again the data.
+In this case you will need to repeat these steps:
+l. source the `setup.sh` to set the env var of the testing enviroment
+l. modify pygama source code or the list of processors
+l. install the code in the production cycle with `testenv-build.sh`
+l. remove the files produced by the previous production
+l. run the production with `testenv-run-raw-to-dsp.sh`

+In the following, the scripts needed for this typical workflow are briefly described.

 ###### `$ source setup.sh`
 Sourcing the setup.sh file in the top directory of the testing environment will: